adgellida/chocolateyautomaticpackages/ReadMe.md

 Doing all the packages checkables is a titanic charge of work, so for these reason I prefer all updated that a lot of problems.
 The unique inconvenient is if there's a program installed yet it reinstalls it another time although has the same version.
 In most cases no problems won't be present.
 A known problem is detected on vlc package that adds another entry on add/remove programs.
-*Reformatting all .nuspec packages.
+*Fix all packages following [this guide](https://github.com/chocolatey/chocolatey/wiki/CreatePackages#package-description-and-release-notes)
 **Use https://cdn.rawgit.com/ for icons.
 **Description formatting correction.
-*Extract icons from executables and resize it to 256x256.
+**Extract icons from executables and resize it to 256x256.

 RELEASE NOTES